The truth about salt

-Its Salt Awareness Week and we want to let you know the impact salt can have if we consume it in excess.
+Its Salt Awareness Week and we want to let you know the truth about salt if we consume it in excess.

 Salt is a mineral also known as sodium chloride the main ingredient in table salt.
 Sodium is important for nerve and muscle function and is involved in the regulation of fluids in the body.

 Therefore we do need some salt in our body however as a nation we are consuming large amounts of salt.
 Consuming too much salt can increase our blood pressure putting us at risk of heart disease and stroke.